 - 1. Detailed project description that includes all funding sources and all project activities.
-The project description must be supplemented, as appropriate, with maps, site plans, building plans, elevations, photographs and other information that clearly convey the full extent of the project's potential impact. - 2.
-Describe the pre-existing environmental conditions at the project site. - 3.
-"Determination of Level of Environmental Review" form, signed by the grantee's Certifying Officer. - 4.
+The project description must be supplemented, as appropriate, with maps, site plans, building plans, elevations, photographs, and other information that clearly convey the full extent of the project's potential impact. - 2.
+Describe the pre-existing environmental conditions at the project site.

+- 3. "Determination of Level of Environmental Review" form, signed by the grantee's Certifying Officer.
+Due to the need to aggregate the environmental review, most NSP grants will be subject to Environmental Assessment. - 4.
 Completed State approved environmental review forms, as applicable (e.g. "Statutory Checklist" or "Environmental Assessment"). - 5.
 Supporting documentation found acceptable for all factors in the Statutory Checklist or Environmental Assessment.
 These include maps, web-based material, color photographs, record of site visits and agency consultation, and agency comments and clearances, etc. Documentation must be based on verifiable and qualified sources.
-Proprietary material and special studies must be included in the ERR (Examples: noise analysis, archeological study, wetland delineation, Phase I or II environmental site assessment, radon study, memorandum of agreement.)

-- 6. For an Environmental Assessment, a description of project alternatives considered. - 7.
+Proprietary material and special studies must be included in the ERR (Examples: noise analysis, archeological study, wetland delineation, Phase I or II environmental site assessment, radon study, memorandum of agreement.) - 6.
+For an Environmental Assessment, a description of project alternatives considered. - 7.
 Clear description of the conditions of environmental approval and mitigation or minimization measures required for the project, as appropriate. - 8.
 Evidence of public involvement and copies of the required published public notices. - 9.
-"Request for Release of Funds and Certification" (form HUD-7015.15) must be submitted front to back or on one sheet due to signature. - 10.
-State's formal release of funds/authority to use grants funds. - 11.
-Grantee also needs to update ERR to record compliance with mitigation measures.
-Any conditions or mitigation measures must be addressed and documented in the file.
+"Request for Release of Funds and Certification" (form HUD-7015.15). - 10.
+State's formal release of funds/authority to use grants funds.